vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 390 commits since the previous release, including 181 fixes.
+More than 393 commits since the previous release, including 182 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun Mar  7 02:02:40 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Mon Mar  8 02:02:55 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER